Context and background

 They aim at strengthening youth work development and identifying directions to further support the youth work field in its roles.

-The work and declarations of the three previous EYWCs (2010, 2015, and 2020), other related EU and Council of Europe recommendations and resolutions, and Youth Partnership research will underpin, inform, and provide the knowledge base for the Convention in Malta.
-The work is therefore framed around the outcomes of the three previous conventions:
+The work and declarations of the three previous EYWCs (2010, 2015, and 2020), other related EU and Council of Europe recommendations and resolutions, and Youth Partnership research underpinned, informed, and provided the knowledge base for the Convention in Malta.
+The 4th edition was therefore framed around the outcomes of the three previous conventions:

 - 1st European Youth Work Convention held in Ghent in July 2010